-- We develop a novel resource allocation optimization framework to achieve the energy efficient user association in the downlink transmission of user-centric UDNs by jointly taking into account wireless access and wireless backhaul.
-This is a new approach to user-centric view of network optimization design in UDNs to capture the EE balance through a flexible paradigm of tightly integrating the access downlink via NOMA and the backhaul downlink via beamforming from a global standpoint.
-Our framework is the first time in the literature to identify a close coupling of NOMA based wireless access and beamforming based wireless backhaul in downlink user-centric UDNs. - We formulate the resource allocation problem for energy efficient user association under such an integration of user-centric UDNs with NOMA and beamforming as a large-scale non-convex mixed-integer nonlinear programming problem, which is NP-hard to solve in reasonable time with the growing numbers of densely distributed users and APs.
-The objective of joint resource allocation and user association is to maximize the system EE of the downlink transmission subject to the constraints of achievable data rate for wireless access and backhaul connection, maximum transmit power for the MBS and each AP, and user association relations.
-The framework is shown to jointly optimize the transmit power allocated to the users and the APs, the sub-channel assignment for the access and backhaul downlink, and the association relations for both the user-AP and the AP-MBS simultaneously.
+- We develop a novel resource allocation optimization framework to achieve the energy efficient user association in downlink transmission of user-centric UDNs by jointly taking into account wireless access and wireless backhaul.
+This is a new approach to user-centric view of network optimization design in UDNs to capture the EE balance through a flexible paradigm of tightly integrating access downlink via NOMA and backhaul downlink via beamforming from a global standpoint.
+Our framework is the first time in the literature to identify a close coupling of NOMA based wireless access and beamforming based wireless backhaul in downlink user-centric UDNs. - We formulate the resource allocation problem for energy efficient user association under such an integration of user-centric UDNs with NOMA and beamforming as a large-scale non-convex mixed-integer nonlinear programming problem, which is NP-hard to solve in reasonable time with the growing numbers of users and APs.
+The objective of joint resource allocation and user association is to maximize the system EE of downlink transmission subject to the constraints of achievable data rate for wireless access and backhaul connection, maximum transmit power for the MBS and each AP, and user association relations.
+The framework is shown to jointly optimize the transmit power allocated to users and APs, the sub-channel assignment for access and backhaul downlink, and the association relations for both user-AP and AP-MBS simultaneously. - To tackle this problem with a reduced computational complexity, we firstly conduct a series of reformulation based on the time-sharing relaxation strategy to relax the binary variables for user association.
+Then the sum-of-ratios decoupling method is used to transform the fractional structure of the relaxed objective function into an equivalent parametric subtractive function.
+We accordingly employ the iterative successive convex approximation to convert the original highly non-convex problem into a series of convex subproblems via the exponential-logarithmic approximation, and apply the Lagrangian dual decomposition approach to solve these optimization subproblems.
+To ensure rapid convergence speed of the optimal power update, an effective algorithm with polynomial complexity in a fully distributed fashion is developed to determine a specific execution coordination between sub-channel assignment and power allocation.

-- To tackle this problem with a reduced complexity, we firstly conduct a series of reformulation based on the time-sharing relaxation strategy to relax the binary variables for user association.
-Then the sum-of-ratios decoupling method is used to construct the transformation of the fractional structure of the relaxed objective function into an equivalent parametric subtractive function.
-We accordingly employ the iterative successive convex approximation (SCA) to transform the original highly nonconvex problem into a series of convex subproblems via the exponential-logarithmic approximation, and apply the Lagrangian dual decomposition approach to solve these optimization subproblems.
-To ensure rapid convergence speed of the update of optimal power, an effective algorithm in a fully distributed fashion is developed to determine a specific execution coordination between sub-channel assignment and power allocation. - Through extensive simulations, we demonstrate the proposed algorithm in our framework is indeed an efficient and practical solution for joint resource allocation and user association in user-centric UDNs integrating NOMA and beamforming, and we obtain insights into how the various system parameters influence the convergence speed of the optimal power update and the system-wide EE.
+• Through extensive simulations, we demonstrate the proposed algorithm is indeed an efficient and practical solution for joint resource allocation and user association in user-centric UDNs integrating NOMA and beamforming, and we obtain insights into how the various system parameters influence the convergence speed of optimal power update and system-wide EE.
 With regard to the same system parameters and requirements of data rate and power consumption for each user, each AP, and the MBS, we also show that the overall EE performance from a system point of view is always superior with the proposed framework when compared with the baseline schemes.

 The rest of this paper is organized as follows.
 We first introduce the related work in Section 2.
 Section 3 describes the system model, followed by a construction of the optimization problem.
 In Section 4, we present the problem reformulation through the relaxation of binary variables, the sum-of-ratios decoupling, and the successive convex approximation technique.
-Section 5 provides the Lagrangian dual decomposition method to solve the convex subproblem and proposes a decentralized iterative algorithm to derive the optimal solutions.
+Section 5 provides the Lagrangian dual decomposition method to solve the convex subproblem and proposes a decentralized iterative algorithm to derive the feasible solutions.
 In Section 6, we present the simulation results to evaluate the proposed optimization framework.
 Finally, we conclude our paper in Section 7.